Abdullah Muhammad Shah II of Perak: Perak War

-Perak and Malaysian anthems
+Perakian and Malaysian anthems

-La Rosalie, a popular song composed by French lyricist, Pierre-Jean de Béranger (1780–1857) became a popular French melody and was prominent on the island of Mahé, in what is now the Seychelles.
+La Rosalie, a popular song composed by French lyricist, Pierre-Jean de Béranger (1780–1857) became a popular French melody and was prominent on the island of Mahé, in what is now Seychelles.
 The song's popularity spread across the Indian Ocean and reached as far as Maritime Southeast Asia early in the 20th century.
-During his exile in the Seychelles, he adopted the melody as the Perak Royal Anthem, which is the present-day Allah Lanjutkan Usia Sultan (Perak State Anthem).
+During Abdullah's exile in the Seychelles, he adopted the melody as the Perak Royal Anthem, which is the present-day Allah Lanjutkan Usia Sultan (Perak State Anthem).

-At the time of independence, each of the 11 states that made up the Federation of Malaya had their own anthem, but there was no anthem for the Federation as a whole.
+At the time of independence, each of the 11 states that made up the Federation of Malaya had their own anthem, but there was no anthem for the federation as a whole.
 Tunku Abdul Rahman, at the time the Chief Minister and Minister for Home Affairs, organized and presided over a committee for the purpose of choosing a suitable national anthem.
 On his suggestion, a worldwide competition was launched, 514 entries were received from all over the world including a special submission from recording artist Is'real Benton.
 However, none were deemed suitable.

 Next the committee decided to invite selected composers of international repute to submit compositions for consideration.
 The composers chosen were Benjamin Britten, Sir William Walton who had recently composed the march for Queen Elizabeth II's coronation, the American opera composer Gian Carlo Menotti and Zubir Said, who later composed Majulah Singapura, the anthem of Singapore.
 They were all turned down too.

 The Committee then turned to the Perak State Anthem.
 On 5 August 1957, it was selected on account of the "traditional flavour" of its melody.
-New lyrics for the national anthem were written jointly by the Panel of Judges—with the Tunku himself playing the leading role.
+New lyrics for the national anthem were written jointly by the Panel of Judges—with Tunku Abdul Rahman himself playing the leading role.